 In the second year, you will study core courses, which are divided into four main subject areas: Lifecycle, Processing & Engineering of Materials; Electronic Properties of Materials; Mechanical Properties of Materials; and Structure & Thermodynamics of Materials.
 Laboratory work continues in the second year (see Section 10).
-You can also carry out a team-based Entrepreneurship and Engineering in Society module.
+You can also carry out a team-based Entrepreneurship module.

 The third year Materials lectures are offered as option courses with lectures taking place in Michaelmas and Hilary terms.
 Students who are following the M.Eng programme study the courses in both terms.
 Students normally choose 3 courses per term.
-The courses currently available are as follows: Advanced Engineering Alloys & Composites: Design & Application; Advanced Manufacture with Metals & Alloys: Processing, Joining and Shaping; Nanomaterials; Devices; Materials & Devices for Optics & Optoelectronics; Biomaterials and Natural Materials; Engineering Ceramics: Synthesis & Properties; Advanced Polymers; Prediction of Materials' Properties; and Materials for Energy Production, Distribution & Storage.
+The courses currently available are as follows: Magnetic and Superconducting Materials; Microstructural Control in Engineering Alloys; Enabling Nanotechnology - from Materials to Devices; Materials & Devices for Optics & Optoelectronics; Biomaterials and Natural Materials; Engineering Ceramics: Synthesis & Properties; Quantum Technology; Advanced Polymers; Prediction of Materials' Properties; Energy Materials; and Materials for Nuclear Systems.
 (Note that the Option Courses available in any given year will be as per the list published in the Materials Options Lecture Course Synopses for that academic year.)

 At the beginning of the third year it is possible to opt to transfer to a 3 year BA (Hons) degree.
 A student opting to do this takes a smaller set of materials option lecture courses and carries out a literature-based research module.
 Further information regarding this and the structure of the second and subsequent years of the course are provided in the FHS Course Handbook and the associated lecture synopses.
 This option is intended for the rare case when a student may not wish to pursue the study of Materials Science for a further fourth year.
 A copy of the FHS Course Handbook pertinent to your year of matriculation will be provided in your 2nd year.